AdobeDocs/campaign-classic.en/help/platform/using/creating-import-export-templates.md

 * Create an import or export: refer to [Exporting data](../../platform/using/launching-export-jobs.md) or [Importing data](../../platform/using/launching-import-jobs.md).
 * Launch the import or export and monitor its execution. refer to [Execution tracking](#execution-tracking).

->[!CAUTION]
->
->Data import in Campaign should be performed through workflows to secure data consistency and improve efficiency.
-For more on this, refer to the [Collecting data using workflows](../../platform/using/collecting-data-workflows.md), [Import best practices](../../platform/using/import-best-practices.md) and [Import workflow template example](../../platform/using/collecting-data-workflows.md#setting-up-a-recurring-import) sections.

 ![](assets/do-not-localize/how-to-video.png) [Discover this feature in video](../../platform/using/exporting-and-importing-profiles.md#import-profiles-video)

 Import and export templates are stored in the **[!UICONTROL Resources > Templates > Job templates]** directory of the Adobe Campaign tree.